 The University of Strathclyde has everything you need, where and when you need it.

-The Students' Union is the centre of social life for Strathclyde students - it's where everyone goes to meet and relax with friends and enjoy some great nights out.
-The Union has bars and clubs to cater for all tastes and you'll find their prices have student budgets well in mind. http://www.strathstudents.com/
+The Students' Unionis the centre of social life for Strathclyde students - it's where everyone goes to meet and relax with friends and enjoy some great nights out.
+The Union has bars and clubs to cater to all tastes, and you'll find their prices keep student budgets in mind.

 Strathclyde’s Careers Service offers dedicated advice on applying for jobs and organises Scotland’s largest graduate recruitment fair.